gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ### `javax.net.ssl.SSLHandshakeException: Received fatal alert: handshake_failure`

-Starting with GitLab 10, the Omnibus GitLab package no longer supports TLSv1 protocol by default.
+Linux package installations don't support TLSv1 protocol by default.
 This can cause connection issues with some older Java based IDE clients when interacting with your GitLab instance.
 We strongly urge you to upgrade ciphers on your server, similar to what was mentioned